Professional Domino Players to Visit Children's Mercy Hospitals and Clinics in Kansas City

-Arkansas Children's Hospital in Little Rock, Children's Memorial Hospital in Chicago, Children's Mercy Hospitals and Clinics in Kansas City, and Rainbow Babies and Children's Hospital in Cleveland have all hosted similar visits, which were very rewarding for both the players and patients in attendance.
+Children's Memorial Hospital in Chicago and Arkansas Children's Hospital in Little Rock have both hosted similar visits, which were very rewarding for both the players and patients in attendance.
 Smiles abounded as the children were taught basic domino concepts such as "fishing" and "doing the laundry".

 The hospital visits are part of the PDA's effort to give back to the local communities that host tour tournaments.
 "The game of dominoes has been a gift in each of our lives, bringing us countless hours of joy and entertainment," says PDA Commissioner Jay King.
 "We hope to share this gift with as many people as possible."

-Many of the PDA's top young stars such as Nate Tsegay, Richard Harris and George Bush are scheduled to be in attendance.
+Many of the PDA's top young stars such as Richard Harris and George Bush are scheduled to be in attendance.

-The PDA's Atlanta Tournament will be held on July 22 at the Westin Peachtree Plaza Hotel.
+The PDA's Kansas City Tournament will be held on June 24th at the Hyatt Regency Crown Center.
 Registration starts at 12:00 pm and the tournament begins at 1:30 pm.

 For more information on the Professional Domino Association, visit www.prodominoassociation.com or call 818-674-2964.